 Starting with the September 2019 LSAT administration, the Law School Admissions Council (LSAC) will only allow test takers to take the exam three times in one testing year.
 The current testing year for the LSAT lasts from August 1, 2021 through June 2022.

 Additionally, you will only be allowed to take the test five times within a five year period and only seven times over your lifetime.

 Finally, if you’ve scored a 180 (aka a perfect score), you will not be permitted to retest.
 Basically, once you’ve achieved perfection, you can move on with your life!

 Should I retake the LSAT?

 Count on getting the LSAT right the first time.
 That means studying properly for it and committing the time it will take to perform well.
 While you’re allowed to take the LSAT up to five times during your life, doing so will cost you unnecessary time and money.
 Further, law school admissions officers want to see you be successful on this test on round 1!
 Want to make sure you’re sufficiently prepared for the LSAT?
 Make sure you follow a strong LSAT study plan.

 With a limit on how many times you can test, you should try to do as well as you can on your very first try.
 That being said, you may need to retest, and that is okay too.
-You can take the test up to five times in your life.
+You can take the test up to seven times in your life.
 Come up with a good study plan from the beginning, however, and you should only have to take the LSAT once!